kaitlynhh/pet-adoption-app/README.md

 - As a user, I want to view a list of pets available for adoption.
 - As a user, I want to handin an application to adopt a pet.
 - As a organization member, I want to add new pets to the available wait for adoption pets.
-- As a user, I want to upload photos and my adopt stories and share my progess with the community.
+- As a user, I want to upload my adopt stories and share my progess with the community.